CashScript/cashscript/website/docs/language/globals.md

 ### tx.time
 `tx.time` is used to create *absolute* time locks.
 The value of `tx.time` can either represent the block number of the spending transaction or its timestamp.
 When comparing it with values below `500,000,000`, it is treated as a blocknumber, while higher values are treated as a timestamp.

-Due to limitations in the underlying Bitcoin Script, `tx.time` can only be used in the following way:
+`tx.time` corresponds to the `nLocktime` field of the current transaction using the `OP_CHECKLOCKTIMEVERIFY` opcode.
+Because of this `tx.time` can only be used in the following way:

 ```solidity
 require(tx.time >= <expression>);
 ```

+:::note
+To access the value of the `nLocktime` field for assignment, use the `tx.locktime` introspection variable.
+:::

 Because of the way time locks work, **a corresponding time lock needs to be added to the transaction**.
 The CashScript SDK automatically sets this *transaction level* time lock to the most recent block number, as this is the most common use case.
 If you need to use a different block number or timestamp, this should be passed into the CashScript SDK using the [`withTime()`][withTime()] function.
 If the default matches your use case, **no additional actions are required**.

-:::note
-`tx.time` corresponds to the `nLocktime` field of the current transaction and the `OP_CHECKLOCKTIMEVERIFY` opcode.
-:::

 ### tx.age
 `tx.age` is used to create *relative* time locks.
 The value of `tx.age` can either represent a number of blocks, or a number of *chunks*, which are 512 seconds.
 The corresponding *transaction level* time lock determines which of the two options is used.

-Due to limitations in the underlying Bitcoin Script, `tx.age` can only be used in the following way:
+`tx.age` corresponds to the `nSequence` field of the current *UTXO* using the `OP_CHECKSEQUENCEVERIFY` opcode.
+Because of this `tx.age` can only be used in the following way:

 ```solidity
 require(tx.age >= <expression>);
 ```

+:::note
+To access the value of the `nSequence` field for assignment, use the `tx.inputs[i].sequenceNumber` introspection variable.
+:::

 Because of the way time locks work, **a corresponding time lock needs to be added to the transaction**.
 This can be done in the CashScript SDK using the [`withAge()`][withAge()] function.
 However, the value passed into this function will always be treated as a number of blocks, so **it is currently not supported to use `tx.age` as a number of second chunks**.

-:::note
-`tx.age` corresponds to the `nSequence` field of the current *UTXO* and the `OP_CHECKSEQUENCEVERIFY` opcode.
-:::

 ## Introspection variables
 Introspection functionality is used to create *covenant* contracts.
 Covenants are a technique used to put constraints on spending the money inside a smart contract.
 The main use case of this is limiting the addresses where money can be sent and the amount sent.
 To explore the possible uses of covenants inside smart contracts, read the [CashScript Covenants Guide][covenants-guide].